virtualidentityag/spring-boot-boilerplate/README.md

 in a modular way by avoiding cyclic dependencies and reducing unnecessary accessability to module-internal code.
 This leads to a Modular Monolith (or Modulith) from which modules [can be extracted into external services at any time with minimal effort](https://martinfowler.com/bliki/MonolithFirst.html).

 To inforce a modular codebase, the [moduliths](https://github.com/odrotbohm/moduliths) library is used.
+The module model is explained [here](https://github.com/odrotbohm/moduliths#modules) and [here](https://github.com/odrotbohm/moduliths#modules.complex).

+In the end it's about reducing accessibility of classes to a minimum, hiding internals of modules and preventing cyclic dependencies.

 ## Application Monitoring